Why study International Studies at MC?

 Danielle Roberge ’11

 At Maryville, Danielle was involved in the international student community and the Global Citizenship Organization.
 Passionate about her coursework and learning languages, she studied abroad in Costa Rica and in France.
-At the urging of the College’s Director of the Center for International Education, Danielle enrolled in a master’s degree program that would prepare her to work with students in an international setting.
+At the urging of the College’s Director of the Center for International Education, Danielle pursued - and earned - a master's degree in international education.
 “Studying abroad was a life-changing experience for me, and I love to watch my students have the same self-discoveries,” she said.
 “Thanks to MC, I have not only developed a passion for other cultures, I have also developed life skills that have allowed me to follow my dreams of living abroad and traveling the world.”

 United States Department of Defense